Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 … the big reward.

-The perfect ending to a most magnificently perfect day!
+The perfect ending to a most incredibly perfect day!

 And I must have been tired, because I was actually looking forward to driving that crazy road all the way back!
 Any excuse to sit…

-Have you done this trail?
+Have you hiked the Pipiwai Trail?
 What did you think?

 .